emjeepee/Northcoders-GDPR-obfuscation-project/README.md

 ## Description <br>
-This project
+This project creates Python library obf_lib that will
- - creates Python library obf_lib that will search through a .csv file at a given path for personally identifiable information (PII) stored under given fields
+ - search through a .csv file at a given path for personally identifiable information (PII) stored under given fields
  - obfuscate that data
  - return the changed contents of the file in the form of a byte stream. <br> <br> <br>
-The calling procedure will supply library obf_lib with a json string that takes a form similar to this:  <br>
+The calling procedure will supply function obfuscate() of library obf_lib with a json string that has two keys: "file_to_obfuscate" and "pii_fields". <br>
+The json string takes a form similar to this:  <br>
 ```
 """
 {